top of page

 Discuss Medications and Health Conditions

 Tell your doctor about any medications, supplements, or health issues.
 Some medicines, like blood thinners, may need to be paused before surgery.
-Most doctors recommend discontinuing any supplements up to 2 weeks before surgery, especially fish oil and omega 3s.
+Most doctors recommend discontinuing any supplements up to 2 weeks before surgery, especially fish oil and omega-3s.

 Plan Your Recovery Space

 After surgery, you’ll need rest and limited activity.
 Prepare a comfortable area at home with easy access to water, snacks, and entertainment.
 Arrange for someone to help you for the first few days.
+I found it most comfortable to sleep in a recliner for the first few nights home.

 Other at-home recovery tips:

-• Pick a comfortable place to rest, a recliner is the best option.
+• Pick a comfortable place to rest; a recliner is the best option.

-• I found using a travel pillow or rolled up blanket behind my neck relieved a lot of strain on my neck while sitting back in the recliner.
+• I found using a travel pillow or rolled-up blanket behind my neck relieved a lot of strain on my neck while sitting back in the recliner.

-• Water, water, water
+• Water, water, water!

 • Pick a convenient place to keep track of medication times.

-• Prep some easy meals to ask a friend to set up a meal train.
+• Prep some easy meals and ask a friend to set up a meal train.
 Be specific about what kind of meals you like and if you do or do not want dessert, because you may end up with a million cookies (speaking from experience here).

 • Stock up on your favorite self-care products like face wash, eye masks, and lotion.